NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcepipeline_project.md

         *   `day` - List of day of week .
         *   `time` - Time to trigger.
         *   `timezone` - Timezone for trigger.
-        *   `schedule_only_with_change` -  Schedule trigger option.
-You can decide whether schedule trigger only execute when SourcePipeline configuration or Repositoryor not.
+        *   `execute_only_with_change` -  Schedule trigger option.
+Schedule trigger always execute in time, if option is false.
+Schedule trigger execute when Sourcepipeline project configuration or Sourcecommit repository has changed, if option is true.
     *   `sourcepipeline` - Sourcepipeline trigger.
         *   `id` - Id of the sourcepipeline project to trigger execution of pipeline.
         *   `name` - Name of the sourcepipeline project to trigger execution of pipeline.